 AT and CCC take a strategic and long-term view in building self-reliant communities in Toledo City.
-In 2020, CCC deepened its engagement with its four (4) host and thirteen (13) neighboring communities in Toledo City by focusing on sustainable development initiatives to help them attain self-sufficiency.
+In 2023, CCC deepened its engagement with its four (4) host and thirteen (13) neighboring communities in Toledo City by focusing on sustainable development initiatives to help them attain self-sufficiency.

-To ensure community development, the Company earmarked 1.5% of CCC's operating cost for the Social Development and Management Program ("SDMP") which provides for social safety nets such as access to health care, education, livelihood and public infrastructure for its partner communities.
+To ensure community development, the Company earmarked 1.5% of CCC's operating cost with allocation on Development of Host and Neighboring Communities (DHNC), Information Education and Communication (IEC) and Development of Mining Technology and Geosciences (DMTG) which provides for social safety nets such as access to health care, education, livelihood and public infrastructure for its partner communities.